-elow is an example dataset in text format on HDFS.
+Below is an example dataset in text format on HDFS.
 It includes three partitions in an HDFS directory.
 Each partition stores records in the format of {Integer} [TAB] {English Word}.

+[INSERT CODE-BLOCK-2]

 Keys are assigned to buckets according to their numeric value.
-The result is that all keys between 20-30 end up in one bucket, keys between 10-20 end up in another bucket, and keys 0-10 end up in another bucket.
+The result is that all keys between 20-30 end up in one bucket, keys between 10-20 end up in another bucket, and keys 0-10 end up yet in another bucket.
 Keys are sorted within each bucket.
 Here, partitions are assigned in sorted order, such that keys between 20-30 end up in the first bucket, keys between 10-20 end up in the second bucket, and keys 0-10 end up in the third bucket.
 We use the term buckets and partitions interchangeably.

 Prepare Dataset

 Here we generate the data which we will use throughout the rest of this notebook.
-This is a toy dataset with 30 records, and consists of two fields in each , separated by a tab character.
+This is a toy dataset with 30 records, and consists of two fields in each record, separated by a tab character.
 The first field contains random integers between 1 and 30 (a hypothetical word count), and the second field contains English words.
 The goal is to sort the data by word count from highest to lowest.

-[INSERT CODE]
+[INSERT CODE_BLOCK-3]

 Section I - Understanding Unix Sort